 Like any big investment, your budget will be the determining factor when deciding which truck to go for.
 Before you start shopping, set a budget that you’d be able to stick to without feeling financially burdened.
 If you need some help, you’ll find tons of resources both online and offline that can guide you through the process of setting the right budget.
-Meanwhile, it would help if you were looking into different financing options offered by banks and other financial institutions.
-Once you have your budget set, you will be able to go truck-shopping with a more realistic outlook regarding your options.
+Meanwhile, it would help if you looked into different financing options offered by banks and other financial institutions.
+Once you have your budget set, you will go truck-shopping with a more realistic outlook regarding your options.

 Consider the Truck Size and Capacity